ab2pentest/ab2.github.io/_posts/2021-06-22-VulnHub-venus-walkthrough.md

 ![Pasted image 20210622192134](https://user-images.githubusercontent.com/84577967/127215599-f898ee03-4d0c-40a8-a97a-10e5014e6a95.png)

-* However when we browse see, we came to this `Credentials guest:guest can be used to access the guest account.`
+* When we browse it, we see this message `Credentials guest:guest can be used to access the guest account.`

-* In the login form let's log using the given creds ...
-After a successfull  that we have this sample HTML page
+* We can use the provided credentials to log in to the login form.
+If the login is successful, we will be presented with a simple HTML page.

 ![Pasted image 20210622192255](https://user-images.githubusercontent.com/84577967/127215602-7d125706-e970-414b-a0f0-ded64c54764d.png)

-* That has nothing interesting, I've download the image file `venus1.jpg`
+* That has nothing interesting, So I had download the image file `venus1.jpg` to continue my investigation.

 ![Pasted image 20210622192348](https://user-images.githubusercontent.com/84577967/127215605-f5b00a7e-8a27-43fc-bec0-11af115cd5e3.png)

-* And tried some steganography tools on it, but nothing is special with it !

-* Let's set our proxy on and re-login again ...
+* I applied various steganography tools, but did not find anything unusual or hidden within the image.

+* "We can go back to the webpage, enable our Burp proxy, and log in again.

 ![Pasted image 20210622192624](https://user-images.githubusercontent.com/84577967/127215622-d7ee3dc9-3e9d-4205-8a69-eced7ab35047.png)

-* What we notice is there a set cookie header in the response !
+* In the first response header response header, we see that a new cookie has been set.

 `Set-Cookie:  auth="Z3Vlc3Q6dGhyZmc="; Path=/`

-* Great ! it seems a base64 encoded value let's send it to decoder
+* It looks like the value of the cookie is encoded using base64.
+We can use a base64 decoder to reveal the contents of the cookie.

 ![Pasted image 20210622192705](https://user-images.githubusercontent.com/84577967/127215625-803f868c-9d7c-4bdd-be9e-0bc48db72f9f.png)

-* Result: `guest:thrfg` the first part is clear, the second after the separator `:` isn't clear !
-I assume it's a rot13 (we can confirm that using cyberchef or any other online websites) and the guess was correct the *rot13'ed* value is `guest`.
+* The base64 decoder returned the value `guest:thrfg`.
+The first part, guest, is clear, but the second part after the separator `:` is not immediately recognizable.
+It is possible that this value has been encoded using the rot13 algorithm, which can be easily confirmed using tools such as CyberChef.
+If the assumption is correct, then the decoded value would be `guest`.

-*  Anyway I tried to manipulate the cookies value (SQLInjection, Command Injection ... ) nothing is suspicious and nothing has worked !
+It seems that our guess was correct, as the decoded value indeed matches the expected result.

+*  Despite attempting various types of cookie manipulation techniques such as SQL injection, command injection, ...

+I was not able to identify any vulnerabilities or achieve any successful results.
+It appears that the system is not susceptible to these types of attacks.

-*  Where is the bug ?
-The bug is if we remove the password value and the separator `:` its still working ! so the password isn't checked by the WebApp.
+* So where is the bug ?
+I have determined that the bug lies in the fact that the system does not properly check the password value.
+Even if we remove the password value and the separator :, the system still allows us to log in.
+This suggests that the password is not being properly validated by the webapp.

 ![Pasted image 20210622193200](https://user-images.githubusercontent.com/84577967/127215628-698ee80c-b54f-48c6-bd3f-6f450ccf1ee1.png)

-* And also if we send only the base64(user) value, the `auth` value will return in response both of `base64(user:rot13(pass))`.
+* Additionally, if we send only the base64 encoded username to the server, the auth value in the response will include both the username and password `base64(user:rot13(pass))`.

-* Great ! , We can now retrieve the password of any valid user !
+* Great !
+We are able now to retrieve the password of any valid user, so its time to fuzz for a valid username.

- * Time to use some fuzzing and enumerating for other usernames using the login form and check if it says "Invalid password" and not "Invalid Username" .

 ```bash
 wfuzz -c -u "http://192.168.1.37:8080/" -d "username=FUZZ&password=elonmusk" -w WordList/raft-large-words.txt --ss "Invalid password."